jfpoilpret/fast-arduino-lib/README.md

 What the project already has:

 - Utilities (queue, list, timing)
-- Fast IO support (ATmega328 and ATtinyX4) with examples for UNO
+- IO support: this comes in 2 flavors, one standard implementation and one template-based, optimized for speed and size.
+It is possible to mix both flavors in one program.
-- Events handling with examples for UNO
+- General Events handling
 - Watchdog timer
-- Timed (periodic or not) jobs scheduling with examples for UNO
+- Timed (periodic or not) jobs scheduling
 - Power sleep
+- Pin Change Interrupt (PCI) handling
+- Hardware UART support (for MCU that support it, ie not for ATtiny)
+- Software UART support (for all MCU)
+- "C++ like" Input/Output streams (used by UART implementations)

+As of now, the following platforms are supported (and tested):

+- Arduino UNO
+- Arduino MEGA
+- Breadboard ATmega328 at 8MHz
+- Breadboard ATtiny84 at 8MHz

 Roadmap
 -------